-The Curtin University Early Childhood Centre is a not-for-profit business on the Bentley campus, staffed by experienced, qualified carers.
+The Curtin University Early Childhood Centre is a not-for-profit business on the Perth campus, staffed by experienced, qualified carers.

 The centre offers a high number of places for children aged less than 2 years in five nurseries.
 There are also two groups for 2 to 3 year old children and two groups for 3 to 5 year old children.

 If you wish to take advantage of the service, you should register your child’s name on the centre’s waiting list as soon as you’re accepted for a Curtin course.

 The John Curtin Gallery is located on the Bentley campus and is one of the largest university galleries in Australia.
 The gallery contributes to the community through thought-provoking exhibitions, events and programs featuring national and international artists and curators.

 Curtin is a multicultural campus and we respect and value the diversity of religious beliefs among our students and staff.
-On the Bentley Campus we have a multifaith prayer and meditation room, a spiritual garden and a Muslim Musalla.
+On the Perth Campus we have a multifaith prayer and meditation room, a spiritual garden and a Muslim Musalla.
 The Curtin Student Guild manages a range of faith services and events and a schedule of visiting chaplains.
 Learn more about our multifaith facilities.

 There are multiple options to travelling to and from campus, including pay-as-you-go parking facilities, bike racks, public transport and the Curtin Access Bus Services (CABS).
 Security is our priority and with a 24/7 security service you will feel safe as you move about the campus.

 Our smartphone-based pay-as-you-go parking system means you only pay for the time you park on campus.
 Download CelloPark from the App Store or Google Play and you’ll be ready to park.